 Aigle Women’s Miss Juliette Bottillon

 Aigle is another high-end French heritage brand that is known for its excellent quality, style, and functionality.
 One of their most popular designs is the Women’s Miss Juliette Bottillon.
-They are a short design that has a slight heel, that can pass for a regular boot.
+They are a compact design that has a slight heel that can pass for a regular boot.
 They will keep your feet nice and dry but still manage to be breathable enough that they won’t overheat.
 They also have great support, which is unusual for a rain boot.
 If you aren’t a fan of clunky styles, you may want to check out the Miss Juliette Bottillon as they have a streamlined design, so there isn’t a lot of extra bulk to it.
 They are in European sizing, so you need to be careful with sizing if you are ordering online.